-As gasoline prices go up, acronyms like EREV, CNG, and MPGe are becoming more and more common.
+As rules to boost fuel economy and lower carbon emissions in vehicles around the world continue to stiffen, acronyms like EREV, CNG, and MPGe are becoming more and more common.

 Ever wonder what they all mean?

-Here's your chance to enter a veritable Twilight Zone of terminology--and find out, say, whether a PZEV is related to a PHEV.
+This glossary is your chance to enter a veritable Twilight Zone of terminology--and find out, say, whether a PZEV is related to a PHEV.
+(It's not.)

 To help you in your journey, our glossary is divided into categories: Vehicle Types, Drivetrains, Emissions, Fuels, and Energy Storage.

 This glossary is by no means comprehensive as new acronyms seem to appear on a daily basis.